How to generate Rake task

 Several ways to create Rake tasks

-- Write it from the ground up.
+- Write it from scratch.

 The generator way to create Rake tasks